EducationalTestingService/skll/doc/run_experiment.rst

 """""""""""""""""""""""""""

 Whether to save the fold models that were generated during the cross-validation experiment to the :ref:`models` directory.
-Beware when using a grid engine that transferring lots of large model objects over the network, which this option would require, could be prolematic.
+Beware that using this option will result in an increase of RAM usage since the fold models will need to be kept in memory during execution.
+The eventual saving of fold models to disk is also a considersation in terms of disk space.
+Furthermore, if using a grid engine, transferring lots of large model objects over a network could also be problematic.
 Only set this option to ``True`` if you understand the implications.
 Defaults to ``False``.

 .. _run_experiment: